spydemon/docker-images/se-grid-standalone/README.md

 # Se-grid-standalone container

-Main aim of this container is to be compatible with [Magento MFTF](https://devdocs.magento.com/mftf/docs/introduction.html) system.
+Main aim of this container is to be compatible with [Magento MFTF](https://devdocs.magento.com/mftf/docs/introduction.html) system and Laravel Dusk.

 It runs a Selenum Grid server on its port 4444.